career-capital/career-capital/CLIENT_README.md

-# Career Capital Website - MVP
+# Career Capital Website

 ## What You Have

-A complete, production-ready minimum viable website for Career Capital consulting services.
+A complete, production-ready website for Career Capital consulting services.

 ### Live Pages